pragmasoft-ua/kite-chat-frontend/README.md

 - ✅events
 - ✅property converter for datetime property
 - unread N badge on toggle button, autoopen on incoming attr
+- smarter datetime format or change display on click from time to date and back
 - switch to monorepo with pnpm build
 - use absolute instead of fixed positioning to facilitate storybook stories
 - file upload